 Exchange and Regulation of Gases

 The transportation of gases is a very efficient process.
 Oxygen gets carried by haemoglobin of the red blood cells since it has a great affinity for oxygen.
 Each hemoglobin molecule binds to four molecules of oxygen.
 This oxygen that is picked up by hemoglobin gets transported with the blood to various tissues.
 As carbon dioxide is more soluble in water than oxygen, they are transported in the dissolved form in our blood, while some are also transported by haemoglobin.
 Not all of the carbon dioxide formed is expelled from the body as some of it react with water to form compounds useful for life processes.

-Human bodies have mastered the art of catering to its needs, in other words, the human body knows when to increase the supply of oxygen and when to reduce.
-To put this simply, it has learned the art of adaption.
+Human bodies have mastered the art of catering to its needs.
+In other words, the human body knows when to increase the supply of oxygen and when to reduce it.
+To put this simply, it has learned the art of adaptation.
 This regulatory system that takes care of it is present in the medulla.
 The respiratory system happens to be extremely sensitive to the concentration of CO2 in the arterial blood.
 The decrease or increase of it is evident in the acceleration or slowing down of the respiration activity or in the change in rate and depth of breathing.